winitzki/scall/tutorial/programming_dhall.md

 Although this makes Dhall programs more verbose, it makes for less "magic" in the syntax, which may help in learning some of the more advanced concepts of FP.

 Because the Dhall language is not Turing-complete and always evaluates all well-typed terms to a normal form, there is no analog of Haskell's "bottom" (undefined) value.
-For the same reason, there is no difference between strict and lazy values in Dhall.
+For the same reason, there is no difference between eager ("strict") and lazy values in Dhall.
-One can equally well imagine that all Dhall values are lazy, or that they are all strict.
+One can equally well imagine that all Dhall values are lazily evaluated, or that they are all eagerly evaluated.
+The final result of evaluating a Dhall program will be the same.

 For example, any well-typed Dhall program that returns a value of type `Natural` will always return a _literal_ `Natural` value.
 This is because there is no other normal form for `Natural` values, and a well-typed Dhall program always evaluates to a normal form.